Review: Pera Palace Hotel , Istanbul

 Before our stay at the Pera Palace hotel, we spent two nights at the Niles Hotel, 5min from the Grand Bazaar and 15min from the Sultanahmet Mosque.
 It’s a busy area during the day filled with wholesale garment shops, but it’s not exactly one for nightlife.
 Being 2min downhill from the extremely handy tram, it was a great choice for sightseeing.
 The cheaper rooms are in a modern building, the suites are in a very pretty historical building.
 Our room was very compact but nicely and sumptuously decorated in a pleasant modern Baroque knockoff.
 I really liked their extensive breakfast – at last, a Turkish hotel that tries to eliminate packaging!
 Prices start at 50 Euro.
 We paid about 60Euros for a double room including breakfast in November which makes this pretty good value.

 Many first-time visitors prefer to stay in Sultanahmet and I understand why.
 It is easily walkable, some major sights are right outside your door, and there is a good tramway connection at Sultanahmet Station.
-These hotels may be a little more expensive and you are to expect mainly tourist-oriented restaurants and shops with somewhat higher prices, and it can also get a little noisy at night.
+These hotels may be a little more expensive.
+And you can expect more tourist-oriented restaurants and shops with higher prices, and it can also get a little noisy at night.

 The Empress Zoe Hotel is one of the oldest boutique hotels in town, and offers exceptional style and value for money in Sultanahmet.
 You are close to the Hagia Sophia and the Blue Mosque, yet in a beautiful building with garden and courtyard and individually styled suites with lots of natural materials and Turkish textiles.
 Some Turkish suites even come with mini steam rooms.